-Fall is (almost) here, and depending on what part of the country you’re in, the rainy season may be on its way.
-Here in Portland, the skies have already started to turn gray, and I’m thinking about how to prepare my dogs for the oncoming downpour.
+Depending on what part of the country you’re in, the rainy season may have arrived.
+Here in Portland, the skies have already turned gray, and I’m thinking about how to prepare my dogs for the oncoming downpour.

 From leash umbrellas to rain boots for dogs, we’ve got your best friend covered from head to tail.
 Read on to learn about the best doggy rain gear for your four-legged friend.